How common are dog bites?

 Almost 70 million dogs live in the United States, and since many victims of dog bites don't seek medical care or report the attack, it may be that the U.S. Center for Disease Control and Prevention (CDC)'s estimate of 4.5 million dog bites each year in the U.S. may be too low.
-Approximately 900,000 dog bite victims seek emergency medical care at hospitals in the U.S. every year.
+Over one million of dog bite victims go to emergency medical care at hospitals in the U.S. every year.

 Dogs have rounded teeth, and it is the pressure exerted by their jaws that can cause significant damage to the tissues under the skin, including bones, muscles, tendons, blood vessels, and nerves.

 The risk of being bitten by a dog increases if there is a dog in the home; the more dogs there are, the greater the risk.
 Men are more frequently bitten by dogs than women, who are bitten by cats more often.
 Children between the ages of 5 and 9 are more likely to be bitten by a dog than other age groups.
 Children are also more likely to need medical attention.